NickyFrs/hma-bds/README.md

 ---
 - GitHub was where the files were stored.
 - Gitpod was the editing environment used to create and edit files.
-- [Bootstrap 5](https://getbootstrap.com/) was used for Collapse menue on about page and progress bars shown in the core value section on the same page.
+- [Bootstrap 5](https://getbootstrap.com/) was used for Collapse menu on about page and progress bars shown in the core value section on the same page.
 - [Font awesome](https://fontawesome.com/) was used to provide icons for social media and in the contact page.
 - [Google Fonts](https://fonts.google.com/) was used to provide the fonts.
 - [Coolors](https://coolors.co/) was used to generate a color palette.
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/validator) was used to validate the style.css file.
 - [HTML](https://www.w3schools.com)  **HTML5 reference** for creating the website and leveraged it's semantic elements.
-- [CSS3](https://www.w3schools.com/css/css_intro.asp) The project uses **CSS3** for stlying elements of the page.
+- [CSS3](https://www.w3schools.com/css/css_intro.asp) The project uses **CSS3** for styling elements of the page.
 - [JQuery](https://jquery.com) from boostrap **JQuery** to support bootstrap collapsible menu in the about.html page.
 - [Figma]() for the wireframes created.
 - [Color Contrast Accessibility Validator](https://color.a11y.com/Contrast/)